KennethanCeyer/OKR/README.md

 ---

 ### Objective 2
-- Get more people's knowledge.
+- :man_student: Get more people's knowledge.

 ### Key Results
 - Key 1: Read more than `5` books